RahulMawa/SideProjects/README.md

-# FlaskProjects
+# SideProjects
 ------------------------------
-About this repo: This repo has all that I have done (that I can publically share) in Flask (using HTML5, CSS, Bootstrap, JS, SQLite, Django, JinJa) through projects that I did for some online courses / for myself in my free time.
+About this repo: This repo has all that I have done (that I can publically share) as my Side Projects when I am bored, or want to experiment with something new, or when I am actively participating along an Online Course.

 ------------------------------
-This repo is made specially to show my gradual progress in learning Flask and the projects that I make on the way.
+This repo is made specially to show my gradual progress in my Programming skills (for various languages/purposes) the projects that I make on the way.

-This is ideally targetted towards people who are interested to check my skills in this field, and if you're one of those people, then my latest Flask Project is the last file that I have uploaded here.
+This is ideally targetted towards people who are interested to check the progression of my programming skills/career.

 ------------------------------
 Also, I make some videos on Youtube under the channel name: 'Developer Mawa'.